 - Pre-implementation activities

-- Additional resources (e.g., downloadable tip sheets, requesting technical assistance and capacity building)
+- Additional resources (e.g., downloadable tip sheets, comprehensive implementation materials, consumer materials to support adherence, and information about requesting technical assistance and capacity building)